-Start by sauteing 2 large chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper in 1/4 cup extra virgin olive oil.
-This may seem like an excessive amount of oil but it creates part of the sauce, too.
-Don’t cook the chicken all the way through – you just want it a little bit golden brown.
+Start by sauteing chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper in extra virgin olive oil until golden brown — the chicken doesn’t need to be cooked all the way through at this point.

-Next add a 15oz can quartered artichoke hearts that have been cut in half, a pinch (or more!) red chili pepper flakes, 2 cups chicken broth, 3/4 cup water, 1/2 teaspoon salt, and as much black pepper as you like.
+Next add canned artichoke hearts that have been cut in half, a pinch (or more!) of red chili pepper flakes, chicken broth, water, salt, and pepper.

-Turn the heat up to high then add 1 cup cherry tomatoes that have been cut in half and 2 Tablespoons drained capers into the pan, and then let the sauce boil and reduce for 2-3 minutes.
+Next, turn the heat up to high then add cherry tomatoes that have been cut in half and drained capers then let the sauce boil and reduce for 2-3 minutes.

-Finally, remove the pan from the heat then stir in 1 cup freshly grated parmesan cheese and 1/2 cup lightly packed basil that’s been chopped.
+Finally, remove the pan from the heat then stir in freshly grated parmesan cheese and fresh basil that’s been chopped.